-We will effect a -for- reverse stock split simultaneously with our listing on the Nasdaq Global Select Market pursuant to which holders of our issued and outstanding common stock immediately prior to listing our common stock on Nasdaq Global Select Market will have every shares of common stock reclassified as shares of common stock.
+We expect to effect a one-for-six reverse stock split simultaneously with our listing on the Nasdaq Global Select Market pursuant to which holders of our issued and outstanding common stock immediately prior to listing our common stock on Nasdaq Global Select Market will have every six shares of common stock reclassified as one share of common stock.
 No fractional shares will be issued.
-We refer to this collectively as the "Reverse Stock Split"
+We refer to this collectively as the "Reverse Stock Split."
+We cannot guarantee that we will be successful listing our common stock on the Nasdaq Global Select Market or that we will effect the Reverse Stock Split.
+The Reverse Stock Split will happen, if it happens at all, after the effectiveness of the registration statement of which this prospectus forms a part.